zzzprojects/docs/entityframework.net/pages/thirdpartylibraries/libraries/system-linq-dynamic.md

 ---
 PermaID: 1000004
 Title: Entity Framework Dynamic LINQ - Learn How to Execute Dynamically
-MetaDescription: Unlock the power of Entity Framework by evaluating LINQ expression at runtime.
+MetaDescription: Unlock the power of Entity Framework by evaluating LINQ expressions at runtime.
 Learn how to execute dynamic where clause and order clause from user input.
-LastMod: 2023-02-22
+LastMod: 2025-06-19
 Tags: third-party-library
 ---